 Host Educational Sessions

 Not all employees know exactly what mindfulness is or why they should engage in it.
-There’s plenty of research available to show how mindfulness can improve overall health and wellness—why not share those findings with employees?
+There’s plenty of research available to show how mindfulness can improve overall health and well-being—why not share those findings with employees?
 Also consider inviting those who are already practicing mindfulness to talk about the benefits they’ve realized from engaging in mindful behaviors.

 Encourage All Levels of the Organization to Participate